-There is currently limited regulation in relation to cryptocurrency and accordingly it is an area where investors and executors alike must tread carefully.
-Below are some points to consider when dealing with cryptocurrency and inheritance.
+There is currently limited regulation in relation to cryptocurrency which makes this an area where investors and executors alike must tread carefully.
+Below are some key points to consider when dealing with cryptocurrency and inheritance.

-As of December 2018 HMRC view cryptocurrency as ‘property’ for Inheritance Tax purposes.
+As of December 2018, HMRC views cryptocurrency as ‘property’ for Inheritance Tax purposes.
 This means executors will have to establish and declare crypto assets on the deceased’s tax return.

-Should the crypto owner lose mental capacity or pass away it is vitally important that they leave in advance clear directions how to unlock their computer and hot or cold wallet.
+Should the crypto owner lose mental capacity or pass away, it is vital that they leave, in advance, clear directions on how to unlock their computer and hot or cold wallet.

-Crypto and digital property more generally does not rest with the deceased’s Executors and Trustees if it cannot be found and retrieved.
-Therefore it is essential to keep a secure inventory of all assets, passwords etc. Otherwise there is a very real risk they may be lost forever.
+Crypto and digital property more generally does not rest with the deceased’s Executors and Trustees if they cannot be found and retrieved.
+Therefore it is essential to keep a secure inventory of all assets, passwords, etc. Otherwise, there is a very real risk they may be lost forever.